Health Planning App

 User Interface

-I wanted the app to feel supportive of users in their health journey.
-I chose green as the primary color, as it signals health and is both a calming and energizing color.
-I created the following stye guide to ensure consistency:
+I wanted users to feel supported throughout their health journey.
+I chose green as the primary color because it represents health and strikes the right balance between calming and energizing.
+I developed the following style guide to ensure consistency:

 Mockups